A Paris Staycation: How to Spend It

 Spending the lockdown in Paris?
 Not to fear, we’ve compiled the best that the French capital has to offer - even during a pandemic

-As the world’s scientists continue to search for a vaccine, and lockdown measures slowly begin to lift, we’re here to show you that a lock down doesn’t mean locked up.
+As we start to roll out a vaccine with lockdown measures still in place, we’re here to show you that a lock down doesn’t mean locked up.
 Even Parisians, renowned for their glamour, style and eye for beauty, are rediscovering their own city.
 Less traffic on the usually congested roads means clearer skies and cleaner air.
 Heading to any viewpoint in Paris, for example, the Pont Neuf - the capital’s oldest standing bridge over the River Seine - provides a perfect vantage point to see the planet Venus.
 Usually it’s clouded by copious amounts of light pollution.
 Take a stroll in the city’s famous parks and gardens and see public art from the great masters including everyone from Picasso to Rodin.
 Instead of being a typical Parisian flâneur, seating yourself comfortably outside a (now closed) cafe and taking long draws on cigarette after cigarette, there are still plenty of things you can get up to in a city under lockdown.
 With no open businesses, throngs of tourists - nor traffic - it’s the perfect opportunity to explore familiar streets and landmarks with fresh eyes.

 Whether you’re enjoying your Paris staycation in your own quartier, or you just don’t feel like leaving your apartment, you can tour the city’s famous landmarks without even getting out of bed.
 Thanks to the city’s tourist board, all the sights from The Louvre, Sacré-Cœur and Sainte-Chapelle to the Catacombs and the Grand Palais, have been uploaded to a digital database so you can take virtual tours from the comfort of your smartphone or computer - even while still in your Plum Guide bed with coffee and croissants.
 Serafina and the The Hall of Mirrors are just two of Plum Guide’s hand-picked homes in Paris.